sydasif/ansible-lab/README.md

 # Ansible Client and Server Lab

 Ansible is an open-source, powerful, and simple tool for client-server and network device automation.
 To Installing Ansible, no special server or workstation is required.
 The only requirement is Python and SSH installed on the control node.
-Ansible is agent-less, which means nothing to install on a client only Python is installed and SSH is enabled on remote host.
+Ansible is agent-less, which means nothing to install on a client only Python is installed and SSH is enabled on the remote host.
 Ansible every time use SSH or in some cases API and paramiko, what it does on manage nodes.
 For manage nodes, in the case of networking devices python is not required in all cases.

 ## Ansible Installation